fire-h0und/the-keyboard-design-checklist/README.md

 Remember: too much optimization produces as much injury as inadequate work conditions can.

 Besides angles and sizes, the case characterizes also the weight.
-Some designers seem to lack confidence in designing a case as is so they add all osrts of weights to the bottom as a sorto f design language.
+Some designers seem to lack confidence in designing a case as_is so they add all sorts of weights to the bottom as a sort of *design language*.

 I am  yet to see a **keyboard weight** to play any role aside from hampering transport and mitigating what **decent feet** ought to entirely alleviate (unitended motion of the unit while in normal operation).
 Aside asserting *the bigger complex of inferiority*, the **logo adorned weight** will also let your peers know you are ready to *comparatively suffer more* to hide it with flashy yet ineffective things.